StockNews.com Begins Coverage on GSI Technology (NASDAQ:GSIT)

-StockNews.com assumed coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a report issued on Tuesday morning.
-The firm issued a hold rating on the semiconductor company’s stock.
+StockNews.com initiated coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research report issued on Wednesday.
+The brokerage set a “hold” rating on the semiconductor company’s stock.

 GSI Technology Price Performance

-GSI Technology (NASDAQ:GSIT – Get Rating) last released its quarterly earnings results on Thursday, July 28th.
-The semiconductor company reported ($0.16) earnings per share (EPS) for the quarter.
-The firm had revenue of $8.91 million during the quarter.
+GSI Technology (NASDAQ:GSIT – Get Rating) last released its quarterly earnings data on Thursday, July 28th.
+The semiconductor company reported ($0.16) earnings per share for the quarter.
+The business had revenue of $8.91 million during the quarter.
 GSI Technology had a negative return on equity of 26.63% and a negative net margin of 52.15%.

 Hedge Funds Weigh In On GSI Technology